Lewis-Gallagher/Lewis-Gallagher/README.md

         <h2>👷‍♂️ Current Projects</h2>
         <p>
             <h3><a href="https://github.com/Lewis-Gallagher/wedding-website">👰🏽‍♀️🤵‍♂️ Wedding Flask application</a></h3>
-            created with Flask and stores guest RSVPs in an sqllite SQLAlchemy database.
+            created with Flask to store guest RSVPs in an sqllite SQLAlchemy database.
 Styled with HTML and CSS.
 Handles RSVP of guests and automated confirmation emails.
+Executed via Docker compose.
             <br>
             <h3><a href="https://github.com/Lewis-Gallagher/advent-of-code">🎅🏻🎄 Advent of Code</a></h3>
-            is a yearly coding challenge every Decemeber.
-It's a bit of fun and I always learn something new along the way too.
+            is a yearly Christmas themed coding challenge held every Decemeber.
+It's a bit of fun and I always learn something new along the way.
 I've also set up a <a href="https://github.com/Lewis-Gallagher/advent-of-code-cookiecutter">cookiecutter repository</a> to standardise the dicrectory format and reduce the amount of boilerplate code required each day.
         </p>
     </div>
     <br>